 Cisco Catalyst 2940 Switch

-Catalyst 2960-S Series Switch
+Cisco Catalyst 2960-S Switch

-Catalyst 3560 Series Switches
+Cisco Catalyst 3560 Switches

 Catalyst 3750 Series Switches

-The Cisco Catalyst 3750 switch has either the IP Base or the Services image.
-The IP Base image capabilities include industry-leading QoS, rate-management, ACLs, and basic static and Routing Information Protocol (RIP) routing capability.
-The IP Services image provides a broader set of enterprise-class functions, such as sophisticated hardware-based IP unicast/multicast routing.
+The Cisco Catalyst 3750 Series includes either the IP Base or the Services image.
+The IP Base image functions include advanced quality of service, rate-management, access control lists (ACLs), and basic static and RIP routing support.
+The IP Services image offers a richer set of enterprise network features, such as advanced hardware-based IP unicast/multicast routing.

-To get in touch with Progent about technical support for Cisco technology, call 1-800-993-9400 or refer to Contact Progent.
+To ask Progent about consulting help for Cisco networking, phone 1-800-993-9400 or visit Contact Progent.